CreatorLZ/Leetcode/binary search/lc704_binary_search.md

   - Optimal for #704 (`O(log n)`), using the sorted property to halve the search space each step.
   - More complex but significantly faster for large arrays.
   - Meets the problem’s expectation for learning binary search.
-- **Recommendation**: Use binary search for sorted arrays in problems like #704, especially with large inputs (up to 10^4).
-Your `indexOf` solution is a great starting point, and now you can add binary search to your toolkit!
+- **Recommendation**: Use binary search for sorted arrays in problems like #704, especially with large inputs (up to 10^4). my `indexOf` solution is a great starting point, and now i can add binary search to my toolkit!